rvosa/bio-phylo-forest-dbtree/docs/paper.md

   and PARENT.id==CHILD.parent;
 ```

-The inverse, getting the parent for an input node, should be readily
+The opposite, getting the parent of the input, should be readily apparent.
-apparent.
-Beyond direct adjacency, traversals that would otherwise require
+Beyond direct adjacency, traversals that are normally recursive can be executed
-recursion can be executed as a single query with the aid of the additional
-indexes.
-For example, to identify the most recent common ancestor _MRCA_
+as single queries using the additional indexes.
+For example, to identify the
-of input nodes _C_ and _F_, we can formulate:
+most recent common ancestor _MRCA_ of nodes _C_ and _F_, we can formulate:

 ```sql
 select MRCA.* from node as MRCA, node as C, node as F